tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 13. Instructor Do: Review Mastering Concatenation (5 min)

 In this part of the lesson, review the Mastering Concatenation activity with students.
-First, you will conduct a brief Q & A to test students' understanding, and then you will perform a dry walk-through of the solution.
+You will start with a brief Q&A to test students' understanding, and then perform a dry walkthrough of the solution.

 **Files:**